 Blending his private equity investing background and expertise with his desire to improve the world, Kevin entered the impact investing space in late 2012.
-Since then he has engrained himself in impact spending the majority of his time on sustainable agriculture (Iroquois Valley Farmland REIT & Local Farms Fund), social justice (Capital Good Fund) and youth development (Beat The Streets).
+Since then he has engrained himself in impact spending his time on climate mitigation (EV Life), sustainable agriculture (Iroquois Valley Farmland REIT & Local Farms Fund), social justice (Capital Good Fund) and youth development (Beat The Streets).
 Additionally, with Trellis Capital L3C Kevin provides consulting services at the intersection of finance and impact for a variety of social enterprises.

 Leveraging his financial background, Kevin provides financial analysis and market research consulting for small businesses on an independent basis through Trellis Capital L3C.
 Kevin focuses on clients that have a social and envirnomental mission.
 Visit www.trelliscapitall3c.com for information or contact Kevin using the form below.

 Kevin has been actively coaching both middle school and high school wrestling since 2013.
 While in NYC he coached at the Hunter College Campus Schools, helping multiple students achieve all city honors.
-Currently he coaches Nathan Bishop Middle School, a 6-8 public school in Providence, RI, through Beat The Streets Providence.
+In Providence, RI, he coached Nathan Bishop Middle School, a 6-8 public school, through Beat The Streets Providence.

 He always showed a tremendous dedication and work ethic for any project he approached.
 For someone so laid back about life he worked tremendously hard and always managed to produce solid results from his quietly driven approach to life. -- J.O.

 Kevin is a graduate of Wesleyan University with a Bachelor of Arts in both Economics and Computer Science.
 At Wesleyan University, he was Academic All-American, All-New England, 4-time varsity letter recipient and senior captain in the sport of wrestling.
-He continues to promote and teach the sport of wrestling as a wrestling coach, currently as coach of Nathan Bishop Middle School a 6-8 public school in Providence, Rhode Island.
-Kevin lives in Providence with his wife, Amy, and daughter, Aurora.
+He has coached and continues to promote the sport of wrestling.
+Most recently, he coached Nathan Bishop Middle School, a 6-8 public school in Providence, Rhode Island.
+Kevin lives outside of Providence with his wife, Amy, and daughter, Aurora.